HerbCaudill/herbcaudill.com/content/posts/20220110-reasons-to-be-excited-local-first.md

 else is there too, then the trail is well-worn so you won't get lost.
 Going downhill just feels wrong - especially while others are making progress uphill.

-> THIS IS A METAPHOR
+### This is a metaphor

-I think that we in software industry have ended up in a local optimum.
+I think that we in software industry have ended up in a local maximum.
 When I say the "software industry", I'm thinking specifically of those of us who make collaboration software: multiplayer apps that help people work together over the internet.

-In this metaphor the false summit, the local optimum, is **cloud software**, also referred to as "web-based software" and "software as a service".
+In this metaphor the false summit, the local maximum, is **cloud software**, also referred to as "web-based software" and "software as a service".
 My hope with this article to persuade you that there's a higher peak out there - a better approach to creating collaboration software, which goes by the name of **local-first software**.
 And I'd like to not only persuade you that this other peak